 The USEF SRC will also review the documentation for these projects shortly before competition to ensure that students have followed all applicable rules and that the project is eligible to compete.

 After the forms have been reviewed, the SRC will deliberate, resulting in one of the following decisions:

 If a project is approved, the SRC chairperson signs the appropriate box on the Approval Form (1B).
 The approved forms will be returned to students as soon as possible, so that they can begin experimentation.

 The SRC Chairperson will provide the student and sponsor with a list of reasons for disapproval and suggestions for changes needed for approval.
 If suitable corrections are made, the revised project forms should be re- reviewed.
 If the project is approved, the student and sponsor will be notified immediately so that the student can begin experimentation.

 Some projects are unethical or should not be done by pre-college students.
 Examples would be projects designed to kill vertebrate animals, toxicity studies using vertebrate animals, improper treatment of animals, proposed use of pathogens at home, violations in the use of controlled substances, and lack of appropriate supervision.
 Students may not grow any type of bacteria at home.
 The SRC will notify the student and sponsor promptly and provide them with a complete list of reasons the project may not be done.

 The USEF SRC is required to reconvene before the fair to review and approve all projects with supporting documentation.
 The USEF members will carefully review all documentation, particularly for research that required prior review and approval.
-If the project documentation does not attest to this prior review and approval, the project is in violation of the International Rules.
-Such projects should only be approved if an acceptable written explanation is provided.
+If the project documentation does not attest to this prior review and approval, the project is in violation of the International Rules and may not be eligible for ISEF.